anivesh555/anivesh555/README.md

 Hi there 👋
-I'm Anivesh student of Bachelor of Technology specialized in Computer Science Engineering.
-I'm working on Deep Learning and Machine Learning
+I'm Anivesh,
+I'm software Engineering.

-🔭 I’m currently working on Machine Learning and Deep Learning
+🔭 I’m currently working on Developement, DSA and Machine Learning

 🌱 I’m currently learning Game Automation

-👯 I’m looking to collaborate on Tensorflow and ML
+👯 I’m looking to collaborate on Tensorflow and kafka

-🤔 I’m looking for help with Web API.

-💬 Ask me about Machine Leaning ,TensorFlow or Computer Vision
+💬 Ask me about Machine Leaning ,DSA or Development

 📫 How to reach me: Anivesh_linkedin